empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-development-guide.md

 3. Configure the **search adapter**.
 4. Configure the **xPlugin**.

-## 1. Clone the project and initialize your repository
+## Cloning the project and initializing your repository

 Clone the [X Archetype project](https://github.com/empathyco/x-archetype.git) from the GitHub repository to your target folder.
 You need a non-initialized repository, so make sure you remove the